anna-dor-plumsail/documents-docs/source/document-generation/xlsx/multiple-worksheets.rst

 .. _multiple-worksheets:

-With help of **Create XLSX document from template** action, you can create multiple worksheets in one file.
+With help of the templating engine, you can create multiple worksheets in one file.

 You can download the source document and the result document for the example described below in `multiple worksheets demo <./demos.html#multiple-worksheets>`_.